High School Science: Why Some Kids Struggle, and How to Help Them

-If you take nothing else away from reading this, understand that almost all students, regardless of how much trouble they have, can almost certainly handle the most rigorous science classes offered, generally thought of as AP Physics C or IB Physics at Higher Level, and that this potential for success can carry through at least to the first two years of a college engineering major (yes, we really do believe this).
+If you take nothing else away from reading this, understand that almost all students, regardless of how much trouble they have, can almost certainly handle the most rigorous science classes offered, such as AP® Physics C or IB® Physics at Higher Level, and that this potential for success can carry through at least to the first two years of a college engineering major (yes, we really do believe this).
 After that, there may indeed be some inherent talent that has to kick in to really go further.
 But up to that point?
 Chances are they can do it, even if these subjects are not amongst their personal favorites.
 Why then is there such a struggle, and why is this more prevalent in the US, and Western societies generally, than in much of China and India?
 Many reasons, of course, and amongst those reasons are often serious learning disabilities.
 We do not mean to trivialize those, and we lack the expertise or background to address them.
 But for many of the students we encounter – that is, those outside the realm of students with serious learning problems – if we try and identify the most fundamental, basic skills needed, it is not a stretch to say that those very basic quantitative and analytical reasoning skills are often lacking in the students with the poorer science grades.
 Introductory high school chemistry, physics and biology rarely require anything beyond these abilities, but students are expected to have them, and many don’t.
 For some reason, when graphs and especially functions are first introduced in detail in middle school, and basic biology and physical sciences first introduce rudimentary labs, some kids just missed out on many of the fundamental themes.
 Or, they came from middle schools that de-emphasized science.
 Again, this is not meant to sound overly simplistic, and it is just one of undoubtedly many factors involved.
-But high school science is designed to get you to think like a scientist as much as it is to teach you the nuances of a particular topic, and if basic analytical and reasoning skills from middle school are not present, so too will the capacity to think like a scientist.
+But high school science is designed to get you to think like a scientist as much as it is to teach you the nuances of a particular topic, and if basic analytical and reasoning skills from middle school are not present, so is the capacity to think like a scientist.
 The good news is those skills can be learned, no matter the age.

 In fact, many of the required skills are relatively basic, and any determined student can master them with practice.
 As we have mentioned in several of our previous blogs, these habits should include: